bryana

 Activation method is not visually indicated or intuitive

-LED light could create a nice environment, but is not essential
+LED light could create a nice environment, but is not essential for the system

 Accelerometer on wrist band will count up to five wrist tilts and display tilt counts on mini screen